Arnett, Oklahoma

 Arnett is a town in and the county seat of Ellis County, Oklahoma, United States.
-The population was 524 at the 2010 census, an 0.77 percent increase from 520 at the 2000 census.
+The population was 495 at the time of the 2020 census.

 History

 The townsite came about at the junction of local trading routes.
 A post office was established at the townsite in 1902, with William G. Brown as the postmaster.
 Brown is said to have named the post office Arnett after A. S. Arnett, Brown's minister from Fayetteville, West Virginia.

 After statehood in 1907, several county boundaries changed, and the southern part of old Day County was added to the southwestern part of Woodward County to become Ellis County.
-An election to locate the county seat was held in June of 1908, and resulted in a runoff between Arnett and Shattuck, Oklahoma.
+An election to locate the county seat was held in June 1908, and resulted in a runoff between Arnett and Shattuck, Oklahoma.
 Arnett won and remains the county seat today.
+Shortly thereafter, development continued with the founding of two weekly newspapers the Ellis County Capital and the Arnett Leader as well as lawyer offices, banks, real estate/loan shops, grocery stores, blacksmiths, and more operating there in the pre-World War I years.